YassinEldeeb/create-prisma-generator/ARCHITECTURE.md

 This enable a waterfall of features that couldn't be possible before:
 1. History of changes, compare when editing.
-2. Use [prettier](https://github.com/prettier/prettier) to format the markdown and all the code snippets.
+2. Using [prettier](https://github.com/prettier/prettier) to format the markdown and all the code snippets.
-3. Let people contribute to the blogs by creating a PR against it.
+3. Letting people contribute to the blogs by creating a PR against it.
 4. Managing code examples and update them easier, Thanks to [Embedme](https://github.com/zakhenry/embedme)